"And here we go, another reference no one gets but you. Consider your audience once in a while, huh?"

 - In the second Strawberry Shortcake special, The Purple Pieman tries to enter the bake off in "Big Apple City" by making "kohrabi" cookies.
 "Kohlrabi" is a type of cabbage, hence why they taste so awful.

-- Quite a few of the details of Avatar The Last Airbender would go completely over the head of anyone not familiar with written Chinese, or various intricate details of Asian cultures and history.
+- Quite a few of the details of Avatar: The Last Airbender would go completely over the head of anyone not familiar with written Chinese, or various intricate details of Asian cultures and history.
 They are detailed exquisitely here.

 - There's more linguistic jokes: in the episode Bitter Work, Sokka promises to give up meat and sarcasm.
 The word sarcasm comes from the Greek word for meat/flesh: sarx.